syncfusion-content/asp.net-core-docs/aspnet-core/FileExplorer/Keyboard-Navigation.md

 ---
 # Keyboard Navigation

-The FileExplorer control can be fully accessible with the help of keyboard shortcuts.
-The below table shows the list of keyboard shortcuts to access the FileExplorer control.
+The file explorer control can be fully accessible with the help of keyboard shortcuts.
+The following table shows the list of keyboard shortcuts to access the FileExplorer control.

 N> Set focus on FileExplorer component to access the keyboard shortcuts.